EstebanSanchezG/My-Professional-Portfolio/School Portfolio/6th Semester/README.md

 being lent to employees in the office. it helps keep track of who has what device and whom are authorized to have a device.

 For this project, we used React.
 I acted as Team Leader, and worked on:
-  - Frontend creation (about 50% of all sites visited)
+  - Frontend creation (about 50% of all sites visited) using React
   - CSS for each page.
   - Security
   - Routing